aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlobjectelement/border/_index.md

 ---
 title: HTMLObjectElement.Border
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLObjectElement property.
+description: HTMLObjectElement Border property.
 Width of border around the object.
 See the border attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01
 type: docs
 weight: 30
 url: /net/aspose.html/htmlobjectelement/border/